Free Walking Sightseeing Tour #4 in Caracas, Venezuela

 Show sight on map

-The Alameda Theater is a structure located on the main avenue of San Agustín del Sur in the San Agustín Parish of the Libertador Municipality of Caracas, in the northeast of the Capital District and west of the Metropolitan District of Caracas, north center of the South American country of Venezuela.
+The Alameda Theater is a structure located on the main avenue of San Agustín del Sur in the San Agustín Parish of the Libertador Municipality of Caracas, in the northeast of the Capital District and west of the Metropolitan District of Caracas, in the north central part of the South American country of Venezuela.

 Wikipedia: Teatro Alameda (Caracas) (ES)